-There are 14 communities spread along Hudson Bay, Ungava Bay and the northern tip of Québec, each with its own history and tales.
-Anyone returning from a trip to Nunavik has stories as impressive as the length of the fish featured in the fishing tales they were regaled with!
+There are 14 communities spread along Hudson Bay and Ungava Bay, each with its own history and tales.
+Anyone returning from a trip to Nunavik has many stories as impressive as the length of the fish featured in the fishing tales they were regaled with!

 Explore Nunavik in all its vastness

 Plan your getaway to Nunavik

 We enjoy a good time.
 Whether it's large cultural or sports events, city celebrations or charming village gatherings, we're always ready to have fun!

 Whether it's in middle of nature or the city, plan your dream vacation and discover our suggested activities.